The tensor renormalization group study of the general spin-S Blume-Capel model: Abstract

 \section{Abstract}

-We focus on the special parameter point $D=2J$ of the general spin-S Blume-Capel model on the square lattice.
-The phase transition behaviors with the temperature variation are discussed by the newly developed tensor renormalization group method.
-For the case of the integer spin-S, the system will undergo $S$ first-order phase transitions with the successive spontaneous breaking of the magnetization $M=S,S-1,...0$.
+We focus on the special situation of $D=2J$ of the general spin-S Blume-Capel model on the square lattice.
+Under the infinitesimal external magnetic field, the phase transition behaviors due to the thermal fluctuations are discussed by the newly developed tensor renormalization group method.
+For the case of the integer spin-S, the system will undergo $S$ first-order phase transitions with the successive symmetry breaking with the magnetization $M=S,S-1,...0$.
 For the half-integer spin-S, there are similar $S-1/2$ first order phase transition with $M=S,S-1,...1/2$ stepwise structure, in addition, there is a continuous phase transition due to the spin-flip $Z_2$ symmetry breaking.
-For the first order phase transitions, the location of the critical temperature is the same, independent of the value of the spin-S. It is a different picture compared to the previous results $T_c=0$.
+In the low temperature regions, all first-order phase transitions are accompanied by the successive disappearance of the optional spin-component pairs($s,-s$), furthermore, the critical temperature for the nth first-order phase transition is the same, independent of the value of the spin-S. In the absence of the magnetic field, the visualization parameter characterizing the intrinsic degeneracy of the different phases clearly demonstrates the phase transition process.

 The Blume-Capel model\cite{BC} and the extended Blume-Emergy-Griffiths model\cite{BEG} have attracted the general interests in the several decades.
-The Monte-Carlo algorithm\cite{PhysRevB.57.11575, PhysRevE.73.036702}, finite-size scaling\cite{PhysRevB.33.1717} and mean-field approximation\cite{William,Plascak} demonstrate the rich phase diagrams of this model.
+The Monte-Carlo algorithm\cite{ PhysRevE.73.036702, PhysRevB.57.11575, pre92}, conformal invariance\cite{PhysRevB.57.11575}, finite-size scaling\cite{PhysRevB.33.1717} and mean-field approximation\cite{William,Plascak} demonstrate the rich phase diagrams of this model.
 The richness originates, not only from the spin-flip $Z_2$ symmetry breaking, but also from the density fluctuations with $S+1$(for integer $S$) or $S+1/2$(for half-integer $S$) optional values\cite{William} for $S_i ^2$.
 Furthermore, It is a characterization for the experimental 3He-4He mixtures\cite{He1,He2} and metamagnets\cite{metamag}, which inspired the vector version of this model\cite{vector1,vector2}.
+The introduction of the bond randomness\cite{Malakis1,Malakis2} enriches the phase transition discussions about this model.

 The Hamiltonian of the Blume-Capel model\cite{BC} with general spin-S is